-42 Years Ago: Iggy & the Stooges Release ‘Raw Power’
+How Iggy Pop Rebuilt the Stooges for ‘Raw Power’

 Enter Ziggy Stardust.
 David Bowie was a huge fan of their first two records and discovered a kindred spirit in Iggy after meeting him in New York.
 With Pop untethered to the Stooges and spiraling down the path of substance abuse, Bowie brought him to London.
 The newly minted glam superstar got Pop to sign to a management contract (with the same firm that handled Bowie) and landed him a deal as a solo artist with Columbia Records.

-Iggy knew he wanted the help of James Williamson – who had been added as a second guitarist in the waning days of The Stooges – on the new album, but the pair couldn't find a rhythm section in 1972 London that shared their unique view of rock and roll.
+Iggy Pop knew he wanted the help of James Williamson – who had been added as a second guitarist in the waning days of the Stooges – on the new album, but the pair couldn't find a rhythm section in 1972 London that shared their unique view of rock and roll.
 And so, they decided to reunite with original Stooges (and brothers) Scott and Ron Asheton.
-Scott returned to his seat behind the drums, but Ron was “demoted” from guitar to bass.
+Scott returned to his seat behind the drums, while Ron was moved from guitar to bass.

-So what was supposed to be an Iggy Pop solo record became the third Stooges album, albeit with a bit of band member musical chairs thrown in.
-As a compromise between intention and reality, the band would be credited as Iggy & The Stooges.
+So, what was supposed to be an Iggy Pop solo record became the third Stooges album, albeit with a bit of band member musical chairs thrown in.
+As a compromise between intention and reality, the band would be credited as Iggy and the Stooges.

-Call the band whatever you want – these guys created the definitive blueprint for punk rock.
-Buzzsaw guitars, breakneck rhythms, Iggy growling, “Your pretty face is going to hell” – it’s no wonder that future punks were taking notes.
+Call the band whatever you want – these guys created the definitive blueprint for punk rock with buzzsaw guitars, breakneck rhythms, Iggy growling, “Your pretty face is going to hell”.
+It's no wonder that future punks were taking notes.
 Even the record's two ballads (a quota Columbia requested) are layered with a grimy, back-alley sleaze, proving that punk was potent at any speed.

-There are few punk anthems greater than leadoff track ‘Search & Destroy,’ in which Pop declares himself to be a “street-walkin' cheetah with a hand full of napalm.”
+There are few punk anthems greater than leadoff track "Search and Destroy," in which Iggy Pop declares himself to be a “street-walkin' cheetah with a hand full of napalm.”
 Those Stooges certainly had a way with words.